plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     19. Fill in the blank: 95% of the Exponential(0.1) distribution is less than _____.
 (Hint: use the `qexp` command.) answer

+    20. What is the sample mean of your 1 million Lognormal(1,2) random variates? answer

+    21. What is the sample standard deviation of your 1 million Lognormal(1,2) random variates? answer

+    22. What is the sample mean of the _logarithm_ of your 1 million Lognormal(1,2) random variates? answer

+    23. What is the sample standard deviation of the _logarithm_ of your 1 million Lognormal(1,2) random variates? answer

+    24. What is the median of a Lognormal(1,2) distribution?
+(Hint: look up Lognormal distribution in Wikipedia) answer

+    25. What is the sample median of the 1 million Lognormal(1,2) variates that you generated at the beginning of this section? answer

+    26. What would mu and sigma be if you wanted the mean to be 0.1 and the standard deviation 0.5? answer

-    20. Which distribution -- Beta(1,1) or Beta(0.1, 0.1) -- would be most appropriate as a prior distribution for a parameter representing the chances of a coin coming up heads on any given flip if you believed strongly that the world was full of trick coins (two-headed or two-tailed coins)? answer
+    27. Which distribution -- Beta(1,1) or Beta(0.1, 0.1) -- would be most appropriate as a prior distribution for a parameter representing the chances of a coin coming up heads on any given flip if you believed strongly that the world was full of trick coins (two-headed or two-tailed coins)? answer

-    21. What is the effect of increasing the magnitude of all four parameters from 1 to 100 to 1 million? answer
+    28. What is the effect of increasing the magnitude of all four parameters from 1 to 100 to 1 million? answer

-    22. Which of these three Dirichlet distributions comes closest to the assumptions made by the JC69 model? answer
+    29. Which of these three Dirichlet distributions comes closest to the assumptions made by the JC69 model? answer

 ## Installing R and RStudio on your laptop